 - Surgery in some cases to relieve compression on the spinal cord by removing all or part of a tumor.

 - Radiation therapy.
-At the Radiation Treatment Center at El Camino Health, we offer all available radiation technologies to treat spinal tumors, including stereotactic radiosurgery with CyberKnife or RapidArc — methods known for their high levels of precision, speed and ability to spare healthy tissue surrounding the tumor.
+The Radiation Treatment Center at El Camino Health offers all available radiation technologies to treat brain tumors, including stereotactic radiosurgery (Edge™), adaptive radiation therapy (Ethos™) and intensity-modulated radiation therapy (RapidArc®) as well as internal radiation therapy, called brachytherapy (Bravos™)— methods known for their high levels of precision, speed and ability to spare healthy tissue surrounding the tumor.

 - Chemotherapy in a limited number of cases to kill cancer cells.